OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 The [GitHub-hosted runners](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#runner) require your Octopus Server to be accessible over the Internet.
 Otherwise you must [self-host your runners](https://help.github.com/en/actions/hosting-your-own-runners).
 :::

-## Integrating with Bitbucket Pipelines
+## Integrating with GitHub Actions

 When using Octopus Deploy with GitHub Actions, the workflow will be responsible for: